muratk3n/thirdwave/en/README.md

 The episode reflects how, after government deregulation, Wall Street has taken control of the airline industry and demanded oligopolistic conformity.
 Airlines were once seen as financial poison.
-The world’s premier investor, Warren Buffett, joked in a 2007 investor letter: “If a farsighted capitalist had been present at Kitty Hawk, he would have done his successors a huge favor by shooting Orville [Wright] down.”
+The world’s premier investor, Warren Buffett, joked in a 2007 investor letter: 'If a farsighted capitalist had been present at Kitty Hawk, he would have done his successors a huge favor by shooting Orville [Wright] down.'
 By the end of 2018, Buffett held roughly 44 million shares in American Airlines, 65.5 million in Delta, 55 million in Southwest, and 22 million in United, for a total investment of over $10 billion"